Story of Two Surfers

 “Is that how it was with you and Dad?”

 “More or less.
 Actually I met your father on a blind date set up by one of his girlfriends.
 He was nice and charming.
 At first I wasn’t sure but as we continued going out the more confident I became and the rest as they say is history.
 The best advice I can give you is listen to what your inner voice tells you.
 Go to where your heart leads.”

 “Thanks Mom,” I rose up and gave her a big hug.

 “Well, you‘re welcome,” she said laughing.

 I finished eating and changed grabbing my surfboard and walking to the beach this time.
 Fortunately, my surfboard wasn’t that heavy for me to lug so it was easy for me to carry on foot.
-I got to the beach and right away I started looking for Rob hoping he was there but he was no where to be seen.
-There was several beach goers from either people sun tanning, other surfers or families out with their kids spending a sunny day but no Rob.
+I got to the beach and right away I started looking for Rob hoping he was there but he was nowhere to be seen.
+There were several beachgoers from either people sun tanning, other surfers, or families out with their kids spending a sunny day but no Rob.

 Was he staying away knowing he’d likely see me being that Christy was back in the picture?
 The last thing I wanted was to cause any problems for him.
 I didn’t want to lose his friendship.

 I decided to go back home and took my bike and went riding around the neighborhood.
 I rode down one street seeing a row of mini mansions that were easily in the six figures.
 I skirted to a stop seeing Rob’s truck parked in a driveway with his surfboard laying in the back.
 From the back of the house, I could hear music and several voices.

 Do I try going up and talking to him?
 I rang his door only to be greeted by his Mom.

 “Yeah, come in.
 They are all out in back having a pool party.”